 Stress testing flood models

 With these estimates of how much additional rainfall might be plausible in the current climate, the Met Office worked with the Environment Agency to identify specific case studies with which to stress test their flood models and their extreme flood outlines.
 These were selected to capture differing hydrology across the country, and to focus primarily on recent extreme flooding events to ensure that any impact of climate change to date was factored into the tests.
 We also considered the combination of extreme river flooding with an extreme tidal storm surge.

 Rainfall accumulations are very hard to measure because of their large spatial and temporal variability.
 Rain gauges only provide spot measurements and radar has difficulty in estimating rainfall in mountainous regions and when rain is very heavy.
-An alternative is to use the rainfall produced by the Met Office UK kilometre-scale weather forecast model, which we know performs well and contains the meteorological processes that drive extreme rainfall accumulations.
+An alternative is to use the rainfall produced by the Met Office UK kilometre-scale numerical weather prediction model, which we know performs well and contains the meteorological processes that drive extreme rainfall accumulations.
 This also allows us to provide rainfall data on fine time (every 15 minutes) and space (every 2 km) scales for each of the case studies, which we know is important for the hydrological response.